demisto/content/Packs/Ansible_Powered_Integrations/Integrations/Linux/README.md

 3. Username and SSH Key from the XSOAR credential manager

 ## Permissions
-Whilst un-privilaged Linux user privilages can be used, a SuperUser account is recommended as most commands will require elevated permissions to execute.
+Whilst un-privileged Linux user privileges can be used, a SuperUser account is recommended as most commands will require elevated permissions to execute.

 ## Concurrency
 This integration supports execution of commands against multiple hosts concurrently.
 The `host` parameter accepts a list of addresses, and will run the command in parallel as per the **Concurrency Factor** value.